Apply and bramble gin

-One of my favourite things about this recipe is that if fits this time of year perfectly.
-It’s slightly sweeter that many other gins, the colour really lends itself to autumn, and ultimately it’s delicious.
-You can made it at any time of year, of course, using frozen berries, but if you are doing so remember to thaw and drain them first.
+You can made it at any time of year, of course, using frozen berries, but if you are doing so remember to thaw them first.

 It went down a storm when we opened it – it’s dangerously drinkable, you are pre-warned – and didn’t last all that long.
 In theory should last up to three months, but none of the gins I’ve ever made have lasted long enough to know for sure.Print

-This recipe is based on my Lime & Chilli Gin, but substituting the fruits; it also uses a little less sugar as the fruits are sweeter.
-It makes approximately 70cl of gin, and you can always use the fruits again afterwards to make a deliciously boozy cake or crumble.
+This recipe is based on my Lime and Chilli Gin, but substituting the fruits; it also uses a little less sugar as the fruits are sweeter.
+It makes approximately 750ml of gin, and you can always use the fruits again afterwards to make a deliciously boozy cake or crumble.
 I use a large mason jar with a clip lid and rubber seal to make mine..